Presidio Graduate School Reached Over 100,000 Sustainability Consulting Hours in its 10-Year Experiential Learning Program

-PGS EL programs help position organizations for success in the triple bottom line and also prepare students for sustainability careers upon graduation.
-Many PGS students are professionals seeking to move from traditional verticals into ones with positive social and environmental impact.
+Presidio Graduate School’s EL programs help position organizations for success in the triple bottom line and also prepare students for sustainability careers upon graduation.
+Many Presidio students are professionals seeking to move from traditional verticals into ones with positive social and environmental impact.
 The EL programs provide opportunities for students to access new industries, expand their professional networks, and immediately apply sustainability skills and add practical, relevant work experience to their resume while in school.

 The sustainability landscape has changed considerably over the past 10 years.
-PGS will continue to evolve its programming and EL offerings to ensure that its students and partnering organizations have access to the latest and most effective programs.
-PGS is a partner that is committed to evolving our students, organizations, and society toward a more social and environmentally sustainable world.
+Presidio will continue to evolve its programming and EL offerings to ensure that its students and partnering organizations have access to the latest and most effective programs.
+Presidio is a partner that is committed to evolving our students, organizations, and society toward a more social and environmentally sustainable world.

-Dwight Collins, PGS Core Faculty Emeritus and co-founder of the EL program says: “Not only has the EL program helped provide students with real world experience, it has also empowered hundreds of organizations to do the ‘next right thing’ for people, the environment, and for profit.
+Dwight Collins, co-founder of the EL program and former Faculty (now Dean Emeritus) says: “Not only has the EL program helped provide students with real world experience, but it has also empowered hundreds of organizations to do the ‘next right thing’ for people, the environment, and for profit.
 This program proves that we can do well and do good.
 I look forward to seeing what challenges our students will solve this decade.”

-The Dwight Collins Experiential Learning Program is named after one of its co-founders, Dwight Collins.
-The Program was co-founded by Provost Emeritus Byron (Ron) Nahser, Professor Russell Derickson, and Professor Collins early in 2006.
+The experiential learning program was co-founded by Provost Emeritus Byron (Ron) Nahser, Professor Russell Derickson, and Professor Collins early in 2006.
 Prof. Nahser, who led the discussion and initial implementation, was Provost of the Presidio Graduate School from 2004 to 2008, teaching both the Managerial Marketing and Integrative Capstone courses.
-He infused in the curriculum the theme of students uncovering and acting on their “calling” – their deep purpose.
+He infused in the curriculum the theme of students uncovering and acting on their “calling” or their deep purpose.
 They engaged in the practice of “Pragmatic Inquiry,” reflecting on and learning from their experiences.
 The founders’ vision for the Experiential Learning Program (called Project Oriented Learning in its early days) was that it would provide a vehicle through which students could practice Pragmatic Inquiry in a number of real-world settings as part of their MBA Program.

 A white paper generated by Prof. Derickson late in 2005 laid down much of the vision for the EL program.
-Prof. Derickson developed and taught the first offering of PGS’s core course in Sustainable Products and Services.
+Prof. Derickson developed and taught the first offering of Presidio’s core course in Sustainable Products and Services.
 This course was designed as another vehicle through which students would acquire direct experience in Pragmatic Inquiry by designing sustainable projects and services.
-Prof. Collins has taught the PGS’s core course in Operations and Production to every MBA cohort since the school’s founding.
-As a second semester offering, this is the first course in which students are introduced to the EL program.
+Prof. Collins taught Presidio’s core course in Operations and Production to every MBA cohort since the school’s founding until his retirement in 2021.
+As a second-semester offering, this was the first course in which students were introduced to the EL program.
 Prof. Collins developed the EL program’s management infrastructure and managed the program in its early years.
-You can read more about Dwight here.
+You can learn more about Dwight here.

-In Seattle, a similar approach was taken.
-The students in the former Pinchot University (Now PGS’s Seattle campus) also participate in a program called Applied Learning Program – similar to the EL.
+The program has deep roots in Presidio’s history.
+In Seattle, a similar approach was taken earlier.
+The students in the former Pinchot University (previously hosted in Presidio Graduate School’s Seattle campus at the time) had also participated in an Applied Learning Program that was similar to the EL.